rumeysa111/IftaiyeApp_v2/README.md

-# Corporate Firefighting Team Management System
+#  Firefighting Team Management System

 ## Project Description
 Firefighting Team Management System is a mobile application designed for easily tracking, recording, and managing firefighting equipment and cylinders.
 This project is developed using **Flutter** and utilizes the **Firebase** infrastructure.